Life Happens in the Kitchen

 This intensive workshop experience focuses on the dietary aspects of the Household Model.
 It is specifically designed and developed for participants from organizations who are seriously exploring and/or designing and developing the Household Model.
 It is also of great benefit to those who are already physically in a household model but want to strengthen the dining services to parallel food choices we experience at home.
 If you are a dietary manager, a dietitian, a dietary consultant working with a household client, an administrator or CEO rethinking your organizational structure, or an architectural firm designing households, this workshop is for you.

-The session will be held at the Action Pact offices in Milwaukee, Wisconsin.
+The session will be held at Norterre in Liberty, MO.
 We will have the opportunity to enjoy and discuss food, and design for dining as a meaningful and pleasurable daily experience for elders.
-Our group will visit and study with residents and staff at area nursing homes converting to the Household Model and learn behind the scenes specifics from the dietary staff.
+Our group will visit and study with residents and staff at area nursing homes in the Household Model and learn behind-the-scenes specifics from the dietary staff.
 We will study processes and systems as well as learn how to put the kitchen back into the center of home life.

-Attendance will be limited to a household size, so that each participant goes away with a strong network and actual consultation from the experts.
+Attendance will be limited to a small household size so that each participant goes away with a strong network and actual consultation from the experts.

 Presenter: Linda Bump, Registered Dietitian, Action Pact consultant